 A Spirit Match is a couple’s assessment of their commitment to God.

 First, a spiritual relationship is transferable.
 You’re able to relate your spiritual beliefs to one another and apply them to your relationship.
 You both want a relationship that is God-centered not self-centered.
 You’re coming together not just for yourselves but to fulfill a purpose from God.
-Marriages that last a lifetime are those couples who live outside of themselves and live for higher purpose in their marriage.
-Your marriage must have more than your love for one another put a purpose for that love.
+Marriages that last a lifetime are those couples who live outside of themselves and live for a higher purpose in their marriage.
+Your marriage must have more than your love for one another.
+There must be a purpose for that love.

 Second, a spiritual relationship will complement you.
 God sends a person in your life to complement you.